-Manhattan plastic surgeon, Dr. Sherrell J. Aston, helps men and women achieve a more youthful facial appearance with brow lift surgery (also referred to as a forehead lift).
+Manhattan plastic surgeon, Dr. Sherrell J. Aston, helps men and women achieve a more youthful facial appearance with brow lift surgery.
 A brow lift is a common cosmetic procedure that helps lift the brow to give the upper face a more alert, softer facial appearance.
-In many people, the signs of aging can often affect the upper portion of the face first, however, not all patients need a brow lift.
+In many people, the signs of aging can often affect the upper portion of the face first; however, not all patients need a brow lift.
 Their eyebrow position, relative to their bony orbital anatomy and their upper eyelids, remains in a good position for most of their life.
 For some, an actual forehead lift may be more suitable.
-The main areas of concern, associated with the aging of the forehead and brow are lines across the forehead, vertical lines between the inner portion of the eyebrows, sagging of the skin on the upper portion of the nose, and heaviness of the eyebrow.
-During the initial consultation, New York Brow Lift specialist Dr. Aston will evaluate which procedure will produce the best results for the patient depending on the specific areas of concern.
+The main areas of concern associated with the aging of the forehead and brow are lines across the forehead, vertical lines between the inner portion of the eyebrows, sagging of the skin on the upper portion of the nose, and heaviness of the eyebrow.
+During the initial consultation, New York brow lift specialist Dr. Aston will evaluate which procedure will produce the best results for the patient depending on the specific areas of concern.

-The incision techniques used during a brow lift or forehead lift procedure depend on the severity of sagging, the skin condition and the hairline location.
-There are classic incisions, which may be located on the forehead, upper eyelid, or a coronal incision, which runs from ear to ear underneath the patient’s hair.
+The incision techniques used during a brow lift or forehead lift procedure depend on the severity of sagging, the skin condition, and the hairline location.
+There are classic incisions which may be located on the forehead or upper eyelid, or a coronal incision, which runs from ear to ear underneath the patient’s hair.
 A less invasive treatment is possible with an endoscopic brow lift.

 A traditional forehead lift involves an incision that extends across the top of the head.
-This is a very powerful technique that lifts brows, which are extremely low, and corrects deep transverse creases across the forehead.
+This is a very powerful technique that lifts brows that are extremely low, and corrects deep transverse creases across the forehead.